AceDataCloud/VeoAPI/docs/veo_tasks_api_integration_guide.md

 - `id`: The ID of the video task generated, used to uniquely identify this video generation task.
 - `request`: The request information in the video task.
-- `response`: The return information in the video task.
+- `response`: The response information in the video task.

 ## Batch Query Operation

-This is for querying the details of video tasks for multiple task IDs, and unlike the above, the action needs to be selected as retrieve_batch.
+This is for querying the details of multiple task IDs, and unlike the above, the action needs to be selected as retrieve_batch.

 **Request Body** includes: